 USE THE R-LADDER

-In national policy, the ‘R-ladder’ is a diagram used to rank and prioritize strategies towards a circular economy.
+In many national policies, some version of the ‘R-ladder’ is used to rank and prioritize strategies towards a circular economy.
 Generally, the higher up on the ladder, the more impact a strategy has.
 This concept offers a valuable checklist for designers and innovators working on solutions.
 Try it: Which R’s currently fit your proposal best?
 Are there changes you can make to pull your R’s closer to the top?

 ADDRESS THE ELEPHANTS IN THE ROOM